SLALR/census-app/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common problem(s):

 ``` r
 ## library(census.app)